jkpr/QTools2/README.md

 | -e | --extras | Perform extra checks on (1) data in undefined columns and (2) out of order variable references. |
 | -s | --suffix | A suffix to add to the base file name.
 Cannot start with a hyphen ("-"). |

+## Extras

+### Translation Regex Mismatches
+These QTools2 conversion warning messages appear whenever there is a discrepancy between translations with respect to numbering, i.e. `'[0-9]+'`, and/or variables, i.e. `'${...}'`.

+*Example - Numbering Mismatch*

+In this example, the warning `'[0-9]+'` will appear, because "0" is not the same things as "zero".
+To fix this, please ensure that ALL languages use only arabic numerals (e.g. 1, 2, 3...), or only word-based numbering (e.g. one, two, three...).
+  * English: Please enter 0.
+  * Bad Pidgin English: Please enter zero.

+*Example - Variable Mismatch*

+ODK variables should never be translated.
+If the main language shows "${months}", all language translations should also show "${months}".
+Of course, what the user sees on the phone will still be translated.
+  * English: Enter ${months}.
+  * Bad French: Entrez ${mois}.

+*Example - Variable Mismatch*

+Translations should use all variables that the English uses.
+  * English: There are ${hh_count} people in the household
+  * Bad Pidgin English: There are (ODK will fill in a count) people in the household

 ## Updates

 NOTE: Windows users start with the _**Windows-specifc steps**_ section.
 To install `qtools2` updates, use